chester-lang/chester2025draft/docs/src/dev/parser-plan.md

 #### Implementation Plan:

-1. **Token Differentiation:**
+1. **Whitespace Enhancement:**
-   - Add `Token.Newline` class in `Token.scala` to distinguish newlines from other whitespace
+   - Enhance `Token.Whitespace` with a `canActAsNewline` flag
-   - Modify tokenizer to generate `Token.Newline` tokens with `handleWhitespace()`
+   - Modify tokenizer to set this flag appropriately when encountering newline characters
+   - Keep token handling simple and uniform

 2. **Expression Termination:**
-   - Update `LexerV2.parseRest()` to check for `Token.Newline` after blocks
+   - Update `LexerV2.parseRest()` to check for whitespace with newline flag after blocks
    - Add condition to handle expression termination at block boundaries
-   - Use structural patterns rather than keyword checks
+   - Use structural patterns for termination decisions, not keyword-based checks

-3. **Operator-Based Pattern Matching:**
-   - Implement pattern matching as a specialized operator sequence
-   - Use general operator handling facilities with appropriate precedence rules
+3. **Uniform Operator Sequence Handling:**
-   - This maintains parser uniformity while handling the pattern matching structure
+   - Maintain the flat OpSeq production for all expressions including pattern matching
+   - Ensure the parser has no special knowledge of the 'match' identifier
+   - Preserve the strict separation between parsing and semantic analysis
+   - Let later passes handle pattern matching semantics

 4. **Error Handling Improvements:**
    - Add bounds checking in `parseAndCheck.scala` to prevent `StringIndexOutOfBoundsException`